-Specifically, it expands on how the Framework for Assurance Engagements, ASA 200 Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Australian Auditing Standards, ASA 210 Agreeing the Terms of Audit Engagements and ASAE 3000 Assurance Engagements Other than Audits or Reviews of Historical Financial Information are still complied with by the assurance practitioner in the acceptance of an agreed-upon assurance procedures engagement.
+In so doing the assurance practitioner will meet their obligations under Framework for Assurance Engagements, ASA 200 Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Australian Auditing Standards, ASA 210 Agreeing the Terms of Audit Engagements and ASAE 3000 Assurance Engagements Other than Audits or Reviews of Historical Financial Information when accepting an agreed-upon procedures engagement.

-- 8 ASAE 4400 deals with the conduct of agreed-upon assurance procedures engagements and identifies that risk assessment, responding to assessed risks, evaluation of evidence gathered and expressing a conclusion or opinion are aspects of an assurance engagement which are not conducted when no assurance is to be provided. - 9 Assurance engagements and agreed-upon assurance procedures engagements involve the conduct of the same or similar assurance procedures.
-Due to the nature of the procedures conducted and the skills of the assurance practitioner, an agreed-upon assurance procedures engagement may be misunderstood as providing assurance.
-The Framework for Assurance Engagements3 states that the assurance practitioner should clearly distinguish a report on an engagement that is not an assurance engagement from an assurance report.
-ASAE 4400 deals with the content of a report of factual findings in order to differentiate it from an assurance report. - 10 ASAE 4400 deals with how the form, content and restrictions on distribution of an assurance practitioner's report of factual findings helps to minimise misinterpretation and promote the user's understanding of that report.
+- ASRS 4400 deals with the conduct of agreed-upon procedures engagements and identifies that risk assessment, responding to assessed risks, evaluation of evidence gathered and expressing a conclusion or opinion are aspects of an assurance engagement which are not conducted when no assurance is to be provided. - Assurance engagements and agreed-upon procedures engagements involve the conduct of the same or similar procedures.
+Due to the nature of the procedures conducted and the skills of the assurance practitioner, an agreed-upon procedures engagement may be misunderstood as providing assurance.
+The Framework for Assurance Engagements states that the assurance practitioner should clearly distinguish a report on an engagement that is not an assurance engagement from an assurance report.
+This Standard deals with the content of a report of factual findings in order to differentiate it from an assurance report. - This Standard deals with how the form, content and restrictions on distribution of an assurance practitioner's report of factual findings helps to minimise misinterpretation and promote the intended user's understanding of that report.